solana-foundation/developer-content/content/courses/program-security/signer-auth.md

 }
 ```

-#### Add signer authorization checks
+### Adding Signer Authorization Checks

-All you need to do to validate that the `authority` account signed is to add a
+To validate that the `authority` account signed the transaction, add a signer
-signer check within the instruction.
-That simply means checking that
+check within the instruction:
-`authority.is_signer` is `true`, and returning a `MissingRequiredSignature`
-error if `false`.

 ```typescript
 if !ctx.accounts.authority.is_signer {